 Source: Self-Promotion for Introverts: The Quiet Guide to Getting Ahead by Nancy Ancowitz.

-3. Be persistent about finding a career that suits your shy, quiet personality.
-This may seem like an obvious tip, but so many introverts are stuck in jobs that don’t suit their personality types!
-Maybe they became discouraged during their initial career search and gave up too quickly, or they let a family member or friend railroad them into the wrong type of work.
+Sometimes introverts allow themselves to get discouraged during their initial job search.
+Instead of learning different tips for how to find a career, they and gave up too quickly.
+Or, they let a family member or friend railroad them into the wrong type of work.
 Maybe their supervisor or sheer luck kept giving them job promotions, or they couldn’t afford to quit and look for different work.

 Whatever the reason, it’s smarter to stay focused on finding the best career that matches your personality traits – no matter how long it takes – than to give up before achieving your professional goals.

 For example, if you’re a reporter for a big city daily newspaper, you’re not likely to have your own office and lots of quiet time (at least not at the beginning of your writing career!).
-Finding a career for your personality isn’t just about deciding that writing is a good job for you as an introvert.
+If you’re a freelance writer, you’ll have to network with other writers, pitch article ideas to editors, and sell yourself on social media.
+So, learning how to find a career for your introverted personality isn’t just about deciding that writing is a good job for you.
 You need to take it a step further, and research the actual company you’re thinking of working for, the work or office environment you’ll be in, and the specific job you’ll be doing.

 “I hope that you’re doing what you love for a living,” writes Nancy Ancowitz in Self-Promotion for Introverts: The Quiet Guide to Getting Ahead.
 “If not, I encourage you to take steps in that direction – or at least find a way to include activities that you enjoy during your personal time.”